sidbxl/awesome-wp-resources/README.md

 - [vinkla/wordplate](https://github.com/vinkla/wordplate): WordPlate is a boilerplate for WordPress, built with Composer and designed with sensible defaults.
 - [WordPress/create-block-theme](https://github.com/WordPress/create-block-theme): A WordPress plugin to create block themes.
 - [wp-bootstrap/wp-bootstrap-navwalker](https://github.com/wp-bootstrap/wp-bootstrap-navwalker): A custom WordPress nav walker class to fully implement the Twitter Bootstrap 4.0+ navigation style (v3-branch available for Bootstrap 3) in a custom theme using the WordPress built in menu manager.
+- [wp-cli/doctor-command](https://github.com/wp-cli/doctor-command): Diagnose problems within WordPress by running a series of checks for symptoms.
 - [wpscanteam/wpscan](https://github.com/wpscanteam/wpscan): WPScan WordPress security scanner.
 Written for security professionals and blog maintainers to test the security of their WordPress websites.

 ##  WaaS